 |---|---|---|---|

-| Speed, Storage Capacity, Heat Dissipation, Installation, Overall Performance | Speed, Storage Capacity, Performance | There were no pros for this product— | There were no pros for this product— |
+| Speed, Overall Performance, Heat Dissipation, Installation, Storage Capacity | There were no pros for this product— | There were no pros for this product— | There were no pros for this product— |

 The vast majority of our reviews come from verified purchases.
 Reviews from customers may include My Best Buy members, employees, and Tech Insider Network members (as tagged).
 Select reviewers may receive discounted products, promotional considerations or entries into drawings for honest, helpful reviews.